PrajwalP7295/Production-AWS-Network-Setup-Using-Terraform/README.md

 ## Summary of the Infrastructure

 - After deploying the network infrastructure in AWS, I created a Bastion Host in one of the public subnets to connect to the instances running the project web server.
-- I created a launch template used by the auto-scaling groups to provision or destroy instances (scale in or scale out) based on specified resource usage.
+- I created a launch template used by the auto-scaling groups to provision or destroy instances (scale in or scale out) based on required resource usage.
 - In this launch template, I utilized the **"User Data"** attribute to set up the instances during boot.
 It is as follows:

 ```